Tag Archives: fear

 “What is wrong with you?”
 Her wrinkled nose and furrowed brow froze on the last word.

-A long, dreadfully awkward moment passed and something inside me fractured for him.
-He looked to her and then passed his gaze over all of us.
+A long, dreadfully awkward moment passed, and something inside me fractured for him.
+He looked at her and then passed his gaze over all of us.

 “I’m dyslexic.”

 He said this evenly; simply.
-There was no apology.
+With was no apology.
 It was a fact that he shared in a way that made it her problem, not his.

 The breath I released once he returned to his lines was one that I had been holding my entire life.
 I was amazed by him and this revelation of not being alone was truly freeing.
 A bubble of glee made me grin when the ignorant girl beside me raised her script to conceal her blazing cheeks.
 It was a beautiful thing.